The Clinton Center’s changing exhibit galleries host a number of outstanding exhibits each year.

 March 12, 2018 - August 5, 2018

-Louder Than Words: Rock, Power, and Politics, curated by the Rock & Roll Hall of Fame and the Newseum, explores the fascinating intersection between music and politics, and includes one-of-a-kind costumes, instruments, multimedia, and artifacts from an outstanding lineup of musicians.
+Louder Than Words: Rock, Power, and Politics, curated by the Rock & Roll Hall of Fame and the Newseum, explored the fascinating intersection between music and politics, and included one-of-a-kind costumes, instruments, multimedia, and artifacts from an outstanding lineup of musicians.

 The Great Expedition: Exploring the Louisiana Purchase and Its Impact on Arkansas